 7. How do we keep our records up to date?

-We record all incidents of prejudice (race, colour, creed, gender, orientation) using the PRIDE website and all incidents of bullying in books in the Head’s office.
+We record all incidents of prejudice (race, colour, creed, gender, orientation) using the PRIDE website and all incidents of bullying in books in the Headteacher’s office.
 Just as importantly, we talk to any child involved and also to parents.
 We keep a particular note of any child who appears in the book more than once, either as perpetrator or as victim, and work hard to explain actions and consequences, even to very young children.
 Our records include support group methods for caring for those who report bullying.

 As a predominately white British community, the curriculum topics and subjects are carefully designed to have a positive impact on children’s cultural development.
 We plan enrichment activities through clubs, visits and visitors to help the children understand their place in the world and prepare for life in modern Britain.